chaoss/MARS/automation-english/README.md

 reboot
 ```

-_NOTE: a reboot is preferred over log out and log in, in order to re-elevate the previlages_
+_NOTE: a reboot is preferred over log out and log in, in order to re-elevate the privileges_

 You can confirm that your user is added to the docker group by running:
 ```bash